etherlinkcom/docs/docs/welcome/how-is-etherlink-governed.md

 ### 1. Proposal period

-During this period, Etherlink users have one week to submit and upvote proposals for new kernels.
+During this period, Etherlink users have about 3.5 days to submit and upvote proposals for new kernels.
 Any user can submit kernel upgrade proposals and any baker can upvote proposals, with the weight of their vote determined by the voting power of their baker account.

 At the end of the period, if a proposal has enough voting power to meet a certain percentage of the total voting power, it moves to the next phase.